shaykalyan/shaykalyan.github.io/eleventy/posts/2020/welcome-to-the-blog.md

 ## 11ty

 While on my search for a blogging solution I stumbled upon [staticgen.com](https://www.staticgen.com/), a website that tracks popular static site generators on GitHub and highlights the respective languages and templating technologies used.
-Several options line the top of that list: [NextJS](https://nextjs.org/), [GatsbyJS](https://www.gatsbyjs.org/), and [Hugo](https://gohugo.io/), however, these relied on technologies that I was not yet familiar with like React or Go.
+Several options lined the top of that list: [NextJS](https://nextjs.org/), [GatsbyJS](https://www.gatsbyjs.org/), and [Hugo](https://gohugo.io/), however, these relied on technologies that I was not yet familiar with like React or Go.
 A couple of entries down on that list is where I found [11ty](https://www.11ty.dev/) (pronounced *Eleventy*).

-11ty is a static generator built with JavaScript and supports a wide variety of templating languages including Markdown.
+11ty is a static site generator built with JavaScript and supports a wide variety of templating languages including Markdown.
 It is able to simply generate HTML into a folder of your liking, which was just what I was looking for.
 Here are some of the resources I used in addition to the generator's documentation:

 * [https://github.com/11ty/eleventy-base-blog](https://github.com/11ty/eleventy-base-blog)
 * [https://github.com/ianrose/deventy](https://github.com/ianrose/deventy)